 Assistance Dog Day is celebrated on August 8th.
 If your parent already has an assistance dog (sometimes called a service dog), it’s a great day to celebrate the help the dog provides your parent and maybe give him a little extra love and attention.
 And, if your parent does not have an assistance dog, now is a good time to think about whether one might be right for your parent.
 There are a lot of things an assistance dog can be trained to do, like picking up dropped items, opening doors, alerting someone with hearing loss to important sounds, and so much more.
-An assistance dog can’t replace the need for family caregivers and professional home care providers, but they can add one more level of support for your parent.
+An assistance dog can’t replace the need for family caregivers and professional home care providers, but they can add one more level of support for your elderly parent.

 Assistance Dogs and the ADA